vcabardo/ML-Algorithm-Analysis/README.md

 17. Class (Seker, Barbunya, Bombay, Cali, Dermosan, Horoz and Sira)

 ## Running the Project
-#### Run the following command to view performance metrics and analyses of various machine learning algorithms on this dataset:
+#### Navigate to the directory containing classification.py and run the following command to view performance metrics and analyses of various machine learning algorithms on this dataset:
 - Linear SVM
 - Kernel SVM
 - Decision Tree